Causal inference for N-of-1 trials

-Suppose there exist estimators of i), ii), iii), and iv) that converge in probability towards the true parameters, for fixed $U=u_i$ and $\textbf{Z}=\textbf{z}_i$, as $t$ goes to infinity.
-Define $\hat{\theta}_k(\bar{x}_k, u_i)$ as the plug-in estimator obtained by replacing all terms in Equation (\ref{eq:theta}) with estimates obtained by these estimators using data from the individual $i$ \cite{hernan2019, Robins1999}.
-Then, the plug-in estimator $\hat{\theta}_k(\bar{1}_k, u_i)-\hat{\theta}_k(\bar{0}_k, u_i)$ converges towards $U\text{-}CATE_k(u_i)$, for fixed $U=u_i$ and $\textbf{Z}=\textbf{z}_i$, when $t$ goes to infinity \cite{hernan2019, Robins1999}.
+Suppose there exist estimators of i), ii), iii), iv), and v) that converge in probability towards the truth, for fixed $U=u_i$ and $\textbf{Z}=\textbf{z}_i$, as $t$ goes to infinity.
+Define $\hat{\theta}^{1}_{i,k}$ and $\hat{\theta}^{0}_{i,k}$ as the plug-in estimators obtained by replacing all terms in Equation \eqref{eq:theta} with estimates obtained by these estimators using data from the individual $i$ for the interventions $\bar{1}_k$ and $\bar{0}_k$, respectively \cite{hernan2019, Robins1999}.
+Then, the plug-in estimator $\hat{\theta}^{1}_{i,k}-\hat{\theta}^{0}_{i,k}$ converges towards $U\text{-}CATE_k(u_i)$, for fixed $U=u_i$ and $\textbf{Z}=\textbf{z}_i$, when $t$ goes to infinity \cite{hernan2019, Robins1999}.
 It is therefore possible to accurately estimate the individual-specific causal effect in an N-of-1 trial even in the relaxed causal model, provided that a sufficiently large number of time points are available and suitable estimators are used.

 We emphasize that, while we assumed that treatment at a given time does not have a direct effect on the outcome beyond 1 time point in the future, we are allowing indirect carryover effects, through the outcome and the time-varying covariate, on \textit{all} future outcome measurements.
-This means that, under the specific restrictions implied by the causal model in Equations \eqref{eq:A1}, \eqref{eq:L1}, \eqref{eq:Y2}, and \eqref{eq:Z2}, it is possible to estimate individual-specific causal effects of treatments with long-lasting effects in a single N-of-1 trial.
+This means that, under the specific restrictions implied by the causal model in Equations \eqref{eq:A1}, \eqref{eq:L1}, \eqref{eq:Y2}, \eqref{eq:Z2}, and \eqref{eq:positivity}, it is possible to estimate individual-specific causal effects of treatments with long-lasting effects in a single N-of-1 trial.